riadath/obsidian_notes/more stuff.md

 -
 ### Style Rating: 7
 Write the rationale in 1-2 sentences considering the points below.
 Write in paragraphs, don't use points.
 - The response is well formatted.
-There are not grammatical or
+There are not grammatical errors to be found.

 ### Overall: 7
 Write the rationale in 4-5 sentences considering the points below.
 Write in paragraphs, don't use points.